-We strongly recommend that you read this website thoroughly, as well as the impending new Northern Irish Guidance in Elective Home Education (implementation possibly held up by the pandemic but still a useful document), and get in contact with other home-educating parents.
+We strongly recommend that you read this website thoroughly, as well as the new Northern Irish Guidance in Elective Home Education, and get in contact with other home-educating parents.
 The new Guidance is not perfect but with good training and proper implementation we believe it will be positive.
 However parents should always keep themselves well informed, treat any interventions with due caution and never hesitate to seek proper legal advice.

 This sample letter of deregistration may be of use, it has been drafted according to recent experience and to be as clear as possible.
 Please do let us know your experiences and any feedback.
 Your own words are always best of course but this is a useful guide, keep it short, polite and clear.
 Send the letter registered-signed for, or if you hand it in in person then get a receipt.

 Make sure you are aware of your legal responsibilities and those of the Education Authority.

 You need not have a home visit or a meeting with the EA.
 You can provide information to the Education Authority in the format you prefer, for example in the form of an educational philosophy or ‘ed phil’.
 The regions have historically varied in their approach, but we are hopeful that the Guidance will help with this issue.
 Our advice is always to know the law, keep records of all interactions with the EA and always respond promptly to any concerns they may have.

 <insert school name>

 Re – <insert child’s name – date of birth>